He was aware that he was still a child: Themes

+Naoko recognizes Yui's physical traits seeing Rei for the first time and in her final scene in the episode.
+Animedia magazine also noted that while Naoko strangles Rei in the Death and Rebirth movie, Kaworu Nagisa's face appears in Rei's eyes.
 According to Nicole Veneto, writing for the website Anime Feminist, the episode suggests a discrepancy between Rei's biological age of 14 and her chronological age of 10, implying "Gendo has some control over manipulating her growth".
-In the opening scene of the director's cut version, Gendo and Lorenz Keel reflect on science and scientists, arguing they believe in themselves too much and seek truth for their self-affirmation because "discovery is joy and understanding is dominance".
+In the opening scene of the video format version, Gendo and Lorenz Keel reflect on science and scientists, arguing they believe in themselves too much and seek truth for their self-affirmation because "discovery is joy and understanding is dominance".
 A weapon named the Spear of Longinus is also named.
 The academic Fabio Bartoli said Longinus' spear is closely related to concepts of desire and dominance in the series; the scientists in Antarctica stick the spear into Adam in the same scene, and in later episodes, Gendo describes it as an obstacle to his desires.
-Igarashi said Evangelion persistently repeats the theme of copies and cloning: for example, Eva-01's and Rei's clones replace Yui; Ritsuko takes over her mother Naoko's work, which is replaced by the three Magi computers; and both Ritsuko and her mother are Gendo's lovers, replacing Yui.
+Igarashi also noted how Neon Genesis Evangelion persistently repeats the theme of copies and cloning: for example, Eva-01's and Rei's clones replace Yui; Ritsuko takes over her mother Naoko's work, which is replaced by the three Magi computers; and both Ritsuko and her mother are Gendo's lovers, replacing Yui.
 Naoko is portrayed as a brilliant and successful scientist who admits she can still be "replaced" in the episode.
-The Japanese academic Keisuke Tada said the episode summarizes a typical pathological feature of Evangelion characters, who are rewarded for their abilities but remain over-concerned with others' expectations.
+The Japanese academic Keisuke Tada said the episode summarizes a typical pathological feature of Neon Genesis Evangelion characters, who are rewarded for their abilities but remain over-concerned with others' expectations.